U1F30C/librarian/readme.md

 - Implement a unifying indexer to hide the use of multiple indexers and unify the search
 - Implement the lunr search tool and test its performance
 - Try a custom index
-- Try an external search engine (?), wouldn't be bad

 ## Notes
  - The elasticlunr index hit the max callstack while being serialized.
 I reckon it'd hit it again evantuaally if I just try to increase the limit so that's deprecated.